sjelms/bibtex-to-markdown/titles/@Nunn2020-uc.md

 ---

 > [!bibliography]
 > Nunn, Ryan, Jana Parsons, Jay Shambaugh.
 2020.
-“A Dozen Facts about the Economics of the U.S. Health-Care System.”
+“A Dozen Facts about the Economics of the {U}.{S}.
+Health-Care System.” [[The Brookings Institution]]